INSA-GEI/geiflix/Web_site/flask_app/flask_app/README.md

 $ php -S ip_address:port
 ```

-Bellow the command to launch the second server Flask for displaying the interactive map (After activating the virtual environment or not.
+Bellow the command to launch the server Flask for displaying the interactive map (After activating the virtual environment or not.
 It depends your configuration).

 ```
 $ python3 map_for_path.py